HTML Tips for Your Web site

 Many search engines compare the title of your page to the keywords and content of the page.
 Leaving the title as "index.html", or "untitled document", or "new page" won't help you improve your search engine listing.

-For your page, assuming that your name is Joseph Aristotle, and that you translate from Farsi into Tagalog, maybe a good title would be: Joseph Aristotle – Translation Services from Farsi into Tagalog.
+Assuming that your name is Donald Duck, and that you translate from English into Portuguese (i.e., you're my competitor), maybe a good title would be: Donald Duck – Translation Services from English into Portuguese.
 The title tag is also used as the words to describe your page when someone adds it to their "Favorites" or "Bookmarks" lists.

 Use The Meta Description Tag